Helping The Hurt Attorney Blog

 What is a Claims Adjuster and How do they Determine the Value of my Car?

-One of the major issues that people have, when they are involved in a Car Accident, comes when they look at the value of their vehicle as determined by an adjuster.Insurance Adjuster Determining the Value of a Car after an accident.jpg
+One of the major issues that people have when they are involved in a Car Accident is determining the value of their vehicle as determined by an adjuster.

 Most of the time, the value determined by the adjuster is much less than what the victim of the accident believes the vehicle is worth.

-After all, the victim remembers how much they paid for the car, how much money they have spent on its upkeep and repairs, and what type of car they would be able to purchase if they except the adjuster's evaluation.
+After all, the victim remembers how much they paid for the car, how much money they have spent on its upkeep and repairs, and what type of car they would be able to purchase if they accepted the adjuster's evaluation.

 However, just because an adjuster values your car at a certain amount, it does not mean you are not entitled to more compensation.

-In this article, we will explain what an insurance adjuster is, and how they arrive at their evaluation.
+In this article, we will explain what an insurance adjuster is and how they arrive at their evaluation.

 Table Of Contents